unehirondelle/apt-list/README.md

 ## ApartmentsList

-It's a web application that displays apartments available for sale in the city of Tyumen, Russia and allows the user to marked any of them liked.
+It's a web application that displays apartments available for sale in the city of Tyumen, Russia, and allows the user to mark any of them as liked.
 The application is front-end only.

 ## Run the application

-1. Make sure you have node.js and npm installed
+1. Make sure you have **node.js** and **npm** installed
 2. Download the project
 3. From the root directory type `npm i` to install all the dependancies from package.json
 4. Type `npm start` to activate the application